Ezere local history repository “Muitas Nams” (Customs House)

 Lawyer Jānis Sūna has published his memories of his time in the Grieze filtration camp in his autobiographical book.

-The memories of Jānis Miesnieks from Ezere about the end of World War 2 in Ezere
+Memories of Jānis Miesnieks, a native of Ezera, about the end of World War II in Ezera

-The repository of cultural history and regional research materials of the lake "Muitas nams" has been established in a historically important building.
-On May 8, 1945, the act of capitulation of the units of the Nazi German army surrounded on the Kurzeme front was signed here.
+The Ezere Cultural History and Local History Museum "Customs House" is located in a historically significant building.
+On May 8, 1945, the act of capitulation of the Nazi German army units encircled on the Kurzeme Front was signed here.

-Jānis Miesnieks (b.
-1930), a former resident of Ezer, shares his memories about the events of that day.
+Former Ezer resident Jānis Miesnieks (born 1930) shares his memories of the events of that day.

-The repository of cultural history and regional research materials of the lake "Muitas nams" has been established in a historically important building.
-On May 8, 1945, the act of capitulation of the Nazi German army group "Kurland" surrounded on the Kurzeme front was signed here.
+The Ezere Cultural History and Local History Materials Repository "Customs House" is located in a historically significant building.
+On May 8, 1945, the act of capitulation of the Nazi German Army Group "Kurland", which was surrounded on the Kurzeme Front, was signed here.